kevinkahn/softconsole/docs/useagenotes.md

 * Current release notes:
     * This has been tested at this point with the 3.5 resistive PiTFT on a Pi2 and Pi3 and with a 2.8 capacitive PiTFT on a Pi Zero.
 It should work with other combinations since this is a pretty broad sample but YMMV.
     * The latest release moved to using the Pi hardware PWM to control screen brightness which gets rid of periodic brightness glitches.
 This requires installing wiringpi and python-dev modules.
 Consoleprep now does this but if you have an existing installation you can manually issue the commands (see the consoleprep script for them).
 If for some reason you don't wish to use hw PWM the hwa.py has the soft PWM version and can be renamed to hw.py to use it rather than the hw.py that is there by default.
+    * Version 2 code made a major overhaul the the fundamental program sequencing structure to allow for alert procedures and alert screens.
+Alert procedures are procedures that can be called based on time, the value of an ISY var, or the state of an ISY device.
+Alert screens are screens that can be defined to take over control of the display based on the value of an ISY var or an ISY node value, possibly delayed in time by some period.
+Alert screens can be deferred by a keytouch or can execute some action that will resolve the alert.
+If the alert condition is otherwise cleared within the ISY, the screen will also go away.

 # Manually Installing Softconsole
 * Insure all necessary libraries for python needed by the console are installed